omer-games/Flappy-Bird-AI/README.md

 Flappy Bird AI is a Python program that utilizes the NEAT (NeuroEvolution of Augmenting Topologies) library to teach an artificial neural network to play the classic Flappy Bird game autonomously.

+## Credit for Original Game

+This program is built upon the original Flappy Bird game created by Leonardo Marques.
+The original game is licensed under the MIT License:

 ## How it Works

 The program uses NEAT to evolve a population of neural networks.
 Each neural network controls the movements of a bird in the Flappy Bird game.
 Over generations, the neural networks evolve to improve their ability to navigate through pipes and achieve higher scores.